 Tired of life in their crowded Manhattan apartment, Jim Blandings (Cary Grant) and his wife Muriel (Myrna Loy) have decided to move to the country.
 Their tour of properties leads them to a dilapidated home the realtor convinces them is a gem in the making, and their troubles begin.

 The home, it turns out, needs to be torn down, and the Blandings set out to build their new dream house.
-It isn’t long before the first setback occurs, and trouble after trouble follows, slowly but surely increasing the cost of their humble — but increasingly customized — home to astronomical proportions.
+It isn’t long before the first setback occurs.
+Trouble after trouble follows, slowly but surely increasing the cost of their humble—but increasingly customized—home to astronomical proportions.

 Steadily advising them, with sardonic wit and a skeptical view, is their closest friend, Bill Cole (Melvyn Douglas).